 Notifying as a healthcare insurer

-If you intend to operate as a healthcare insurer, you must also notify the Dutch Healthcare Authority (Nederlandse Zorgautoriteit, NZa) by submitting a model agreement.
+If you intend to operate as a healthcare insurer, you must also notify the Dutch Healthcare Authority (Nederlandse Zorgautoriteit, NZa) by submitting a model agreement (in Dutch).
 The NZa assesses whether the model agreement satisfies the requirements of the Healthcare Insurance Act.